LaunchCodeEducation/data-analysis/src/chapters/class-relationships/encapsulation.rst

 There are three levels of access when it comes to **class members** (the properties or methods of a class):

 #. **Public** members are meant to be accessible inside and outside the class and by child classes.
-In the last lesson, every property and method we created would be considered a public member.
+   Every class member we have work with so far would be considered a public member.
 #. **Protected** members are meant to be accessible inside the class and to child classes, but not outside the class.
 #. **Private** members are meant to be accessed inside the class, not outside the class, and should not be accessed by any child class.